 From the oil and gas branch to the packaging industry

 Ruurd feels like a fish in the water at JASA but has not been swimming in the packaging pond for very long.
 "I stem from the oil and gas field, a completely different world.
 But I know Eduard de Haan for about twenty years, we've worked together in the past, and through him, I ended up at JASA.
 When it was time for JASA to take the step to Germany, he knocked on my door.
 He asked me if I wanted to investigate and work out how we could unlock JASA's potential in Germany".
 A challenge that appealed to Ruurd.

 The Projects department

 The Sales department performs two activities: selling standard JASA machines through the dealer network, which is handled by the Export department, and second the Projects department.
 Ruurd will be responsible for all of JASA's project-related sales, not only in Germany but also in the Netherlands.
 "We handle the direct sales to end-users.
 This often entails complete systems, not just a packing system, but it can also, for instance, include, weighers, infeed and outfeed systems".
-The Projects Department is primarily active in the Netherlands, Germany, Belgium, North America, Austria, and Switzerland.
+The Projects Department is primarily active in the Netherlands, Germany, and North America.

 The responsibilities of a Sales Manager

 While sales representatives take care of today's order intake, Ruurd focuses on tomorrow's orders "I mainly deal with new developments.
 Things like new techniques, but also, for instance, setting up the new office in Germany.
 My main focus is on the future, whereby I support the sales reps in their daily business.
 For example, I may assist with difficult projects or the communication with a customer if that is not going completely smoothly.
 In those cases, I am the rush goalie.”